Godzilla (2014 film): Development

 In 1998, TriStar Pictures released their Hollywood reboot Godzilla.
 However, plans for a trilogy were cancelled due to the film's poor reception and TriStar let their remake/sequel rights expire on May 20, 2003.
-In 2004, Toho Co., Ltd. released Godzilla Final Wars to commemorate the franchise's 50th anniversary and to put the franchise on hiatus, due to low ticket sales and audience burnout, until demand increased for another film.
+In 2004, Toho Co., Ltd. released Godzilla: Final Wars to commemorate the franchise's 50th anniversary and to put the franchise on hiatus, due to low ticket sales and audience burnout, until demand increased for another film.

+It is the second Godzilla film to be completely produced by a Hollywood studio.
+The American releases of Godzilla (Godzilla, King of the Monsters!), King Kong vs. Godzilla and The Return of Godzilla (Godzilla 1985) featured additional footage produced by independent Hollywood studios.
+The footage featured Western actors and merged it with the original Japanese footage in order to appeal to American audiences.
+Invasion of Astro-Monster was the first Godzilla film to be co-produced between a Japanese studio (Toho) and an American studio (UPA).
+The first Godzilla film to be completely produced by a Hollywood studio was the 1998 film.

 Godzilla 3D To The Max

 In August 2004, Yoshimitsu Banno, who had directed 1971's Godzilla vs. Hedorah, announced that he had secured the rights from Toho to make a Godzilla IMAX 3D short film at his Advanced Audiovisual Productions (AAP) production company.
 The film was tentatively titled Godzilla 3D to the Max, and was to be a remake of the Godzilla vs. Hedorah story.
-In 2005, American Peter Anderson, ASC was added to the project as cinematographer, visual effects supervisor and co-producer by an independent producer Kenji Okuhira who represented Banno.
+In 2005, American Peter Anderson was added to the project as the cinematographer, visual effects supervisor, and co-producer by an independent producer Kenji Okuhira who represented Banno.
 In the same year, American producer Brian Rogers signed on to the project after the meeting with Banno arranged by Okuhira and Anderson.

-In 2007, also through Anderson, Kerner Optical then came on board to develop the technology and to produce the 3-D film and with Kerner's backing, in the fall of 2007, the team met with Toho in Tokyo where they re-negotiated their license to allow the release of a feature-length 3-D theatrical production.
+In 2007, also through Anderson, Kerner Optical then came on board to develop the technology and to produce the 3D film and with Kerner's backing, in the fall of 2007, the team met with Toho in Tokyo where they re-negotiated their license to allow the release of a feature-length 3D theatrical production.

 In 2008, Kerner was facing financial troubles that threatened to cancel the production.
-In 2009, Rogers, Anderson and the then-proposed director Keith Melton met with Legendary Pictures to get their backing on a 3-D theatrical film.
+In 2009, Rogers, Anderson, and the then-proposed director Keith Melton met with Legendary Pictures to get their backing on a 3D theatrical film.
 In 2010, it was green-lit by Legendary to go to production.
 From the Godzilla 3D production team, Banno and Okuhira would remain on the project as executive producers and Rogers as a producer.
 In November 2013, Banno stated that he still planned to produce a sequel to Godzilla vs. Hedorah.
 However, Banno died on May 7, 2017.